 Yes.
 Employment opportunities and internships that contribute toward sustainability can be claimed in this credit as long as there is a clear curricular or learning component reflected in the description.

-- College of the Atlantic – Detailed examples and documentation of student and faculty living lab projects, including the course titles in which experiential learning projects were implemented.
+- Carleton College – Detailed examples and documentation of student and faculty living lab projects, including the course titles in which experiential learning projects were implemented.

 - Cornell University – Detailed examples and documentation are provided.
 Living lab efforts are centralized under the Cornell Living Laboratory Campus initiative.